mandober/rust-debrief/primitives/pointer_types/1_pointer_types.md

-# Reference types
+# Pointer types

-- Reference types are written with an &: &i32
+Pointer (or reference) types are types that allows indirect access to data.
+Rust has 5 pointer types that are primitives:
-- References can be taken with & (like C/C++).
+- Reference (shared and mutable)
-- References can be dereferenced with * (like C/C++).
+- Slice
-- References are guaranteed to be valid.
+- String slice
-- Validity is enforced through compile-time checks!
+- Function pointer
-- They are not the same as pointers!
+- Raw pointer (shared and mutable)

-## Pointer types
+Other, non-primitive, pointer types are called **smart pointers** and they include types such as `Vec`, `String`, `Box`, `Cell`, `RefCell`, `Rc`, etc.

-- All pointers in Rust are explicit first-class values.
+- All pointer types in Rust are explicit first-class values.
 - They can be copied, stored into data structs, and returned from functions.

 There are 2 varieties of pointer in Rust: